guybedford/es-module-shims/README.md

 When enabled, [native passthrough](#native-passthrough) will be automatically disabled, and all modules will be provided with the `import.meta.hot` API fully supporting [Vite's `import.meta.hot`](https://vite.dev/guide/api-hmr), except for the event handlers.

 To trigger a hot reload, call the `importShim.hotReload(url)` API with the URL of the module that has changed.
-All of CSS, JSON and TypeScript imports are supported in hot reloading.
-Wasm hot reloading support is still a work in progress.
+All of CSS, JSON, Wasm and TypeScript imports are supported in hot reloading.

 This hot reload API can then be attached to a Web Socket, Server Side Events emitter or any other event source to provide a native hot reloading development environment.